 Is August a popular time to visit Hawaii?

 From our analysis of Hawaii Tourism Authority statistics, August is one of the top three months with the most visitors coming to the islands.
-The beginning of August is particularly busy time as August is the last month for summer vacations for families with children in school.
+The beginning of August is particularly busy time as August is the last opportunity for summer vacations for American families with children in school.

 Is August an expensive time for a Hawaii vacation?